 Benefits of Multihop FCoE

-Compare the cost of a fully converged multihop FCoE network to the cost of a separate LAN and SAN network.
+Compare the cost of a fully converged multihop FCoE network with the cost of separate LAN and SAN networks.

 Consolidate, Scale, and Save

 A classic data center design features a dedicated Ethernet LAN and a separate, dedicated Fibre Channel (FC) SAN.
 With FCoE, it is possible to run a single, converged network.
 As a standards-based protocol that allows Fibre Channel frames to be carried over Ethernet links, FCoE obviates the need to run separate LAN and SAN networks.

 FCoE allows an evolutionary approach to I/O consolidation by preserving all Fibre Channel constructs, maintaining the latency, security, and traffic management attributes of Fibre Channel while preserving investments in Fibre Channel tools, training, and SANs.
 Based on lossless, reliable Ethernet, FCoE networks combine LAN and multiple storage protocols on a converged network.

 FCoE also drastically reduces the number of I/O adapters, cables, and switches in the data center, when deployed as an access layer convergence solution.
 The recent introduction of FCoE support with 10GBASE-T technology allows data centers to have flexible physical cabling while supporting any protocol at much lower costs.